statamic/docs/content/collections/tags/trans.md

     type: tagpart|string
     description: 'The key of the translation string to find.
 Include both the filename and string key delimited with dots.
 Can be used as a tag part or a `key` parameter.
 If your key contains a namespace, you should use the key parameter instead of the tag part.'
   -
+    name: locale|site
+    type: string
+    description: 'The locale to be used when translating.'
+  -
     name: 'any parameters'
     type: string
     description: 'Any additional parameters will be treated as parameters that should be replaced in the string.'